What is the minimum age and group size requirements?

 The cost is $44 per person, per night, for organized groups (minimum group size of 10 people or equivalent payment).

 A deposit of $200 per group is required to secure an Overnight reservation.
 Deposits are payable to the Wisconsin Maritime Museum by check or credit card.
 A reservation must be confirmed prior to deposit payment.
 Deposits are due within 14 days of confirming a reservation.
-The balance payable is due upon arrival and is payable to the Wisconsin Maritime Museum by check.
+The remaining balance is due no later than 30 days prior to your visit or your reservation may be cancelled.

 The cost of the program includes a guided tour of USS Cobia, supervised access to additional areas of the submarine, educational programming, overnight accommodation on board and admission to the Museum the next day.
 Meals are not provided.
 It is recommended that groups eat dinner prior to arrival.
 Groups are encouraged to bring snacks and water.